Table of Contents

 Common issues that trigger delays or rejections include:

-- No UAE residency or local address – Non-residents can usually open savings accounts only, AED 25,000-100,000 minimum balances, and no access to current accounts or chequebooks
+| No UAE residency or local address | Non-residents are typically restricted to savings accounts only, requiring AED 25,000–100,000 minimum balances, with no access to chequebooks. |

-- Unclear or undocumented source of funds – Banks require complete Source of Funds (SOF) or Source of Wealth (SOW) documentation
+| Unclear or undocumented source of funds | Banks enforce strict "Know Your Customer" (KYC) protocols, requiring complete Source of Funds (SOF) or Source of Wealth (SOW) documentation. |

-- Exposure to high-risk jurisdictions – Applicants from countries with weak AML frameworks face additional scrutiny
+| Exposure to high-risk jurisdictions | Applicants from countries with weak Anti-Money Laundering (AML) frameworks face heightened scrutiny and longer processing times. |

-- Expectation of remote account opening – Most banks require mandatory in-person visits for verification
+| Expectation of remote account opening | Despite digital advancements, most UAE banks still require a mandatory in-person visit for final identity verification and signatures. |

 The UAE strengthened AML enforcement following FATF monitoring between 2022 and 2024.
 During 2023 alone, the Central Bank conducted 181 on-site examinations and issued over AED 113 million in fines across banks, exchange houses, and other financial institutions.
 The country also achieved a 92.1% conviction rate for money laundering cases.